BerthetLucas/BerthetLucas/README.md

 ### <div align="center">Hi !
 I'm Lucas, a web developper specialized in Front-End development<br><br> Welcome to my GitHub account! 💻</div>

-I'm currently working on a Next.JS project that's online, come and try it : https://sharing-links-transformer.vercel.app/
+I'm currently working on an app call GEO Compass that allow brand to get their ranking in the LLM responses, it will be soon available.
+It's a fullstack project composed by a Nest JS back-end working with a Next JS front-end.

 <br/>
 My Skill Set